-If you get error 1603 (eventlog calls it %%1603), don't believe that this always is a missing permission to the destination directory.
+If you get error 1603 (eventlog calls it %%1603), do not believe Google that this always is a missing permission to the destination directory.
 Better check if you see such messages in the logfile:

 [CheckVCx64Runtime] : Setup could not find Microsoft Visual C++ 2013 (x64) runtime CustomActionInfo: ERROR Encountered: [CHECKVCx64Runtime] : : VCRT Missing hence Force Quitting CustomAction CheckVCx64Runtime returned actual error code 1603 CheckVCx64Runtime.
 Return value 3.

 Cause: Acrobat wants the Visual C++ 2013 runtime installed.
 However this is only need if